Vinted vs eBay: Which Secondhand Marketplace Is Best for You

 How Buyers Purchase

 There is also a key difference with fees.
-On Vinted, you pay a small “buyer protection fee” with each transaction. eBay usually includes buyer protection in their overall fees, and sellers may charge extra for shipping or handling.
+On Vinted, buyers pay a small “buyer protection fee” with each transaction. eBay usually includes buyer protection in their overall fees, and sellers may charge extra for shipping or handling.

 Buyer Protections and Dispute Resolution

-One important point is that eBay has stronger seller protection, which means the outcome of a dispute may not always favor you if there is little evidence.
+One important point is that eBay has stronger seller protection, which means the outcome of a dispute may not always favor buyers if there is little evidence.
 On Vinted, the system usually leans towards a return-for-full-refund when a buyer complains.
-This can feel safer, but it also relies on you following the correct steps and showing proof quickly.
+This can feel safer for buyers, but it also relies on following the correct steps and showing proof quickly.

 Security and Privacy Measures